WHO IS A GOOD FIT FOR THE TCI FELLOWSHIP?

 Initial Conversation: Meetings and/or Concept Note submission to determine Host Organization’s Fellowship goals and TCI’s alignment, which may lead to additional requests for information.

 Application Period: Open for three (3) weeks starting from when a selected Host Organization receives an official invitation to apply from TCI.
+Invitation to apply does not ensure grant recommendation.

 Fellowship Grant Recommendation: Around mid-to-late March (for the February application period) and June (for the May application period), TCI will notify Host Organization of our decision regarding the application.